How common is asthma?

 - Feeling of tightness in the chest – some people describe it as feeling as though an elephant is sitting on their chest

-Lots of things cause a flare-up, and sometimes it is not always possible to find the cause.
+Lots of things affect your asthma, and sometimes it is not always possible to find the cause.
 Different things affect different people.
 Some of the most common triggers are:

 - Cigarette smoke